-The Company produces preclinical and clinical materials for its collaborators and, at the collaborators' request, may perform process development work.
-The Company also produces preclinical material for potential collaborators under material transfer agreements.
-Generally, the Company is reimbursed for its fully burdened cost of producing these materials or providing these services.
-The Company recognizes revenue on preclinical and clinical materials when it has shipped the materials, the materials have passed all quality testing required for collaborator acceptance and title has transferred to the collaborator.
-The Company recognizes revenue on process development services as those services are performed.
+We produce preclinical and clinical materials for our collaborators and, at the collaborators' request, may perform process development work.
+We also produce preclinical material for potential collaborators under material transfer agreements.
+Generally, we are reimbursed for our fully burdened cost of producing these materials or providing these services.
+We recognize revenue on preclinical and clinical materials when we have shipped the materials, the materials have passed all quality testing required for collaborator acceptance and title has transferred to the collaborator.
+We recognize revenue on process development services as those services are performed.